marulkan/cesnet-hive/README.markdown

 ####`realm`

 Kerberos realm.
-Default: undef.
+Default: ''.

-Use empty string if Kerberos is not used.
+Empty string disables the security.

 When security is enabled, you also need either Sentry service (*sentry_hostname* parameter) or proxyuser properties to Hadoop cluster for Hive impersonation.
 See [Enable Security](#security).